Matrix nearness problems and eigenvalue optimization: Notes

 \subsubsection{Numerical range under structured perturbations.}

 The algorithm in Section~\ref{sec:num-range} for computing the structured dissipativity radius using Rayleigh quotients instead of eigenvalues has not been published before.
-More generally, replacing eigenvalues by Rayleigh quotients in real symmetric and complex Hermitian eigenvalue optimization appears to yield a computationally favourable approach.
+More generally, replacing eigenvalues by Rayleigh quotients in real symmetric and complex Hermitian \bcl matrix nearness problems can yield a computationally favourable approach; see also Chapter~\ref{chap:graphs}.\ecl